Writers, The Time is Now

 Something remarkable happens when you get to the end of the first draft.
 You tend to understand your story in a way you couldn’t have in any other way.

 Story is alchemy.
 It’s only by applying the pressure of a deadline that our subconscious activates.
 Thus we find the aliveness in our novel.
-Every novelist’s goal is to create something that is bigger than he is.
+Every novelist’s goal is to create something that is bigger than they are.
 In practical terms, this is impossible.
-But that doesn’t prevent a first-time novelist from believing that through decades of bashing away, somehow he’ll be able to “figure the novel out.”
+But that doesn’t prevent a first-time novelist from believing that through decades of bashing away, somehow they’ll be able to “figure the novel out.”
 Even when we’re done, on some level, our novel is a mystery.

 The solution is to write the first draft of our novel quickly, and surrender the results to the muse.